gilbertorgit/vjunos_kvm/lab1_byot/README.md

 ---------------------------
 ```
 ## Tip - How to build your topology:
+- Draw the topology.
+- Fill the interfaces with S-Xs and D-Xs interfaces.
+- Replicate it in a spreadsheet.
+- Copy the spreadsheet to the examples folder, so you can have the original topology saved for later use.
+- Copy the example to the main spreadsheet, located in the main project folder: vjunos_kvm/lab1_byot/lab1_device_info.xlsx.
+- Run the script and have fun!

-Check below a few tips to create a topology from scratch
+**Check the link below for a few tips on creating a topology from scratch**
 https://github.com/gilbertorgit/vjunos_kvm/tree/main/lab1_byot/how_to